 Bára has loved foreign languages and English in particular since she was a child.
-She gained her first teaching experience when she was only a 10-year-old girl and started learning English at school; right after her classes she would rush home to teach her aunt, whose daughter had emigrated to the USA, whatever it was that she had just learned.
+She gained her first teaching experience when she was only a 10-year-old girl and started learning English at school; right after her classes, she would rush home to teach her aunt, whose daughter had emigrated to the USA, whatever it was that she had just learned.
 While studying English and American philology at the Faculty of Arts, Charles University she taught company courses and individual and group lessons.
-She studied in the US – both at high school and university, and spent one year as an Erasmus student in Santiago de Compostela, Spain.
+She studied in the US – both at the high school and university and spent one year as an Erasmus student in Santiago de Compostela, Spain.
 After completing her studies, she lived and worked in Ireland.
-Her current focus is teaching small children, for whom she created the unique experience-oriented Speak & Do project, which incorporates elements from Montessori pedagogy and Hejný’s mathematics.
+Her current focus is teaching small children, for whom she created the unique experience-oriented Speak & Do project, which incorporates elements of Montessori pedagogy and Hejný’s mathematics.
 Bára abounds with original ideas for kids’ activities – be it sports, trips, arts and crafts, little science experiments or just ”simple” games.
-She promotes a respectful and respecting partner-like approach to children, and practices this daily with her son and daughter (6 and 4 years old).
+She promotes a respectful and respecting partner-like approach to children and practices this day with her son and daughter (6 and 4 years old).
 Her special talent is to bring people together.
 Whatever she does, she does 100 percent.
 Speak & Do is her ”third baby” and her current passion.

 I have a deep devotion to traveling and exploring different cultures.
-I'm fascinated by the relative small size of Europe and the ease of traveling within the Shengen Zone.
+I'm fascinated by the relatively small size of Europe and the ease of traveling within the Schengen Zone.
 What people probably appreciate most about me is my ability to not place limits on personal goals.
 My move to Prague was viewed by some as a bold move, but I was not one to be deterred.
 Such a move has given me the confidence to strive for more adventures.
 Who knows what the future has in store for me?
 A child's mind is ever changing and is in constant need of stimulation.
 As a teacher, I feel it more gratifying when a child learns something new.
 Children emote differently and their excitement is more contagious and yet more rewarding.

 As a native New Yorker, I’ve been fortunate enough to have spent my life surrounded by people from different parts of the world.
 This exposure to diverse people sparked my interest in traveling the world.
 I graduated from college with a degree in Marketing & Communications.
 Although I found myself working in some wonderful places, I knew I needed to pick up and move across the ocean.
 My passion for people and the desire to step outside of my comfort zone landed me here in Prague, where I received my TEFL certification.
 Coming from a large family, I have watched babies grow into young adults and there is something truly spectacular about this time in a child’s life.
 I love making people laugh and making the best out of every situation.
 There is nothing I’d love more than to help your child successfully transition into the next stage of his/her life!.